Mattral/Feature-Based-Template-Matching-with-Drawable-Canvas-and-Clustering/README.md

-# Feature-Based Template Matching with Drawable Canvas and Clustering
+# Feature-Based Template Matching(SIFT) with Drawable Canvas and Clustering (DBSCAN)

 This repository contains a Streamlit application that demonstrates feature-based template matching using the SIFT (Scale-Invariant Feature Transform) algorithm, enhanced with DBSCAN clustering for robust localization.